hayleywheeler/SML209-2018/index.md

 <ul>
   <li> The alphabet. </li>
 <li> Basic vocabulary; places and food. </li>
-<li> Basic grammar; basic verb conjugation, masculine and feminine nouns and adjectives. </li>
+<li> Basic grammar; basic verb conjugation, identifying masculine and feminine nouns. </li>
 <li> Pronunciation </li>
 <li> And most importantly, how to communicate like a real Spaniard. </li></ul>